 Essentially, the spirit begins to move as if given permission to reorder the thought structure of thinking, of attitudes, and of motives.
 A new order for soul progression comes into play.
 A pathway becomes established whether the person is conscious of this fact or not (see, Unconscious Growth).
 So one foundation for the greater enlightenment must be forgiveness.
 The forgiveness pathway Jesus lays out for us must be an essential part of the enlightenment into the spirit of God.
 It is at this point that the heart-teaching Jesus espouses begins to separate itself from Old Testament theologies: Jesus connects love to forgiveness (Mt.
 5.43-48).

 Throughout these articles ‘forgiveness-love’ is written in the form you see here, as if inextricable, which they are.
 Forgiveness and love are almost always associated.
 If you are loving, you will forgive.
 If you forgive, the forgiveness becomes an act of love.
-For this reason a good helps message is to pray on forgiveness, and then to send out love.
-At first this action may not seem to have much effect, but it begins to work in the soul by increment, and may profoundly push forward ones progress.
+For this reason, a good help message is to pray on forgiveness and then to send out love.
+At first this action may not seem to have much effect, but it begins to work in the soul by increment, and may profoundly push forward one’s progress.
 This practice also lends itself to humility, for who am I not to forgive?
 And who am I that I should not love?